Opportunity space

 Programme Director

-Ivan joins ARIA from the University of California, Berkeley, with a PhD in materials science and engineering.
+Ivan joined ARIA from the University of California, Berkeley, with a PhD in materials science and engineering.
 While studying, Ivan co-led several tech spinout efforts, was twice funded by the National Science Foundation I-Corps, and co-founded a technical consultancy for biotech startups.

 Alex Smith